Getting Started with Social Media Streaming: What You Need to Know

 Depending on your audience, they might prefer one platform over another, or have a presence on many places at once.
 After you become more familiar with social media streaming, it’ll be easy to expand your strategy to include these other destinations.

 Diversifying is a great way to reach viewers on multiple channels – your strategy should accommodate those viewers.
-With tools like Simulcast from Livestream, it’s easy to branch out and take your live video strategy to new heights.
+With tools like Simulcast from Vimeo, it’s easy to branch out and take your live video strategy to new heights.